allgd/PythonForEverybody/README.md

 ## github
 # Python for Everybody

-Starting with python and github
+Starting with python and github.